ueapy/pythoncourse2022-website/src/installation.md

 1.2.
 Install it following [these instructions](https://docs.anaconda.com/anaconda/install/).
 Be sure to select install "just me" when prompted.

 ## 2. Download course materials
-The material for the workshop can be directly downloaded as a [zip file](https://github.com/ueapy/pythoncourse2021-materials/archive/master.zip) or can be cloned from our [GitHub repository](https://github.com/ueapy/pythoncourse2021-materials).
+From friday before the course (4th of June) the material for the workshop can be downloaded as a [zip file](https://github.com/ueapy/pythoncourse2021-materials/archive/master.zip) or can be cloned from our [GitHub repository](https://github.com/ueapy/pythoncourse2021-materials).

 ### Option 1: Download ZIP file (easier)